 Sandpiper Pipeline Project

 The Sandpiper Pipeline Project will reliably transport growing supplies of crude oil from North Dakota to refineries located in the U.S. Midwest and eastern Canada.
 The Sandpiper Pipeline originates near Tioga, North Dakota and will travel east making key connections in Clearbrook, Minnesota before connecting to Enbridge’s existing terminal and pipeline network in Superior, Wisconsin.
-More than 75 percent of Enbridge’s Sandpiper route follows existing Enbridge pipelines and/or electric transmission lines already in operation.
+More than 75 percent of Enbridge’s Sandpiper route follows existing Enbridge pipelines, electric transmission lines or existing utility infrastructure already in operation.
 The Sandpiper route is the best route for transporting crude petroleum via pipeline because it provides the best balance of impacts to people, the environment and economic considerations.

 Currently, 95 percent of landowners along the Sandpiper route have granted easements to Enbridge to construct operate and maintain the Sandpiper pipeline.
 The Sandpiper Pipeline Project was approved by the North Dakota Public Service Commission in June 2014.

 The Line 67 Upgrade Project increased the average annual capacity on Line 67 (formerly ‘Alberta Clipper’ Project) in two phases; from 450,000 barrels per day (bpd) to its full design capacity of 800,000 bpd of crude petroleum into Enbridge’s Superior, Wis., terminal.
 The Line 67 Upgrade Project did not require new pipeline construction; Enbridge added pumping horsepower at or within existing facilities.
 Phase 1 of the project was placed into service in September 2014, Phase 2 of the project was placed into service in July 2015.